On this page:

 Where can a person find help paying for kidney dialysis and transplantation?

 Kidney failure, also called end-stage renal disease, is a complication of diabetes.
 People of any age with kidney failure can get Medicare if they meet certain criteria.
-Read more in Financial Help for Treatment of Kidney Failure
+More information is provided in the NIDDK health topic, Financial Help for Treatment of Kidney Failure.

 What services are available for children attending school or adults attending college?